christianromney/prisoners/README.md

 ## TODO

+- Organize the namespace, break functions out into files by logical function
 - Drive the implementation with tests
 - Build the language up to the problem
 - Create the game and tournament abstractions